ayhuang/3C/README.md

 # 3C - classic composer classifier
 ## A transformer based classifier of classic music composers
-Samples are gathered from open source Midi files.
-Each piece is encoded based on a scheme introduced in MusicAutocode with some modification.
-With the help of music21 library from MIT, a midi file is parsed into a music21 stream,
+### Date set
+Samples are classic music midi files gathered from open sources.
+The majority of works by top composers, such as Bach, Mozart and Beethoven is collected.
+Each midi file may be an entire piece or movements of large pieces.
+Each file is parsed with music21 library from MIT into stream, then each measure of the stream is encoded according to the scheme developed by musicAutocoder into a 2-d numpy array of note pitch and duration.
+In training a hyper parameter, number of measures per sample is used to generate samples based on continuous measures to feed into the network.
+A close